 - The page will be reloaded.
 Now, it will display 999 posts/pages at a time.
 You need to select all of them.

 - Then select Edit in the bulk action menu.
 And click the Apply button.

 - A quick edit box will be shown with all the selected posts/pages.
 Now, you only need to click the Update button.
 And all of them will be updated.

-The process above will trigger the plugin to check all the selected posts/pages and import outside images to your WordPress site.
+The process above will trigger the plugin to check all the selected posts/pages and import stock photos to your WordPress site.

 If you have more than 999 posts/pages, you will need to repeat the process with the remaining content.